At the end of July 2014, this book completed its first year online. When it launched, I described it as

 To be fair, by any rational economic measure, most of the book-publishing industry is an expensive hobby.
 Citable authority is hard to find, but available figures (for instance) suggest that nonfiction books sell a total of 1000–3000 copies on average.
 Suppose further that the author gets about $2–3 per book.
 Even in rough terms, we can see that most authors are getting paid a pittance to write.

 I say this not to tee up some sentimental argument that writers and artists are entitled to such-and-such payment for their work.
 They’re not.
 But when we think about taking the web seriously as a book-publishing medium, we should have a realistic benchmark in mind.
-I said earlier that $3676 in donations was relatively small.
+I said earlier that $3676 in direct payments was relatively small.
 But if I had published this work as a paperback, that would correspond to first-year sales of 1200–1800 copies.
 In other words, I’d be off to a good start.

 That said, holding oneself to low expectations is just a recipe for stagnation (for instance).
 It would be nice to think we can use the web to do better.

 Based on changes to my usual sales patterns, I estimate that about 450 Practical Typography readers became font customers.
 What that means in terms of dollars attributable to Practical Typography is hard to say, since these readers were getting something of independent value (i.e., a font license).
-But even if I assign a $25 “referral fee” to each of these transactions, that means about $11,250, which still far exceeds the other sources of revenue from the book.
+But even if I assign a $25

-What’s most interesting to me, however, is that so many more readers were willing to buy a font license (at $59–299) than to make a donation (at $5–10).
+What’s most interesting to me, however, is that so many more readers were willing to buy a font license (at $59–299) than to make a direct payment (at $5–10).
 Don’t get me wrong—I’m utterly grateful.
 But it’s counterintuitive: I never expected that the cheaper option would be so much less popular.
 Economists, I invite your explanations.

 So far, I consider Practical Typography to be a successful experiment in web-based book publishing.
 Though I did consider making it a paperback, as a probabilistic matter, I can’t say that I would’ve been better off doing so.
 Financially, this web-based book has performed at least as well.